OWASP/ASVS/5.0/en/0x17-V9-Communications.md

-# V9 Communication Encryption
+# V9 Secure Communication

 ## Control Objective

-Ensure that a verified application meets the following high-level requirements:
+This chapter includes requirements related to the specific mechanisms that should be in place to protect data in transit, both between an end user client and a back-end service but also between internal and back-end services.

+The general concepts promoted by this chapter include:

 * Require TLS or strong encryption, independent of the sensitivity of the content.
 * Follow the latest guidance, including: